What's new in Python 3.10 – the most important features and changes

 As you can see, the entries are very similar to calling Vector2D or Vector3D constructors, but you need to understand that the matcher does not call constructors.
 Verification takes place by comparing the parameters.
 We can even check exclusively for x=0 when creating such an instance would result in a TypeError:

-We will leave you the opportunity to experiment and find your ways of using this operator.
+We will leave you the opportunity to experiment and find your ways of using this new Python 3.10 feature.
 However, we are sure that this operator will be frequently used due to its conciseness and multifunctionality, provided it is used correctly.

 Key takeaways

 Modern market dynamics require constantly updating knowledge and quickly responding to new trends.
-We are confident that new functionality will update the best-practice list soon, which means that you, as a specialist, will be able to speed up the development and maintenance of your code.
-Thank you for reading.
-Glory to Ukraine🇺🇦
+We are confident that new functionality in Python 3.10 will update the best-practice list soon, which means that you, as a specialist, will be able to speed up the development and maintenance of your code.
+So, if you haven’t read what’s new in Python 3.11, we’d recommend you do that, as there we’re talking about moving from Python 3.10 to Python 3.11.